 Arkham Intelligence: Entity-Level Wallet Identification

-Its Ultra system maps hundreds of millions of labels across hundreds of thousands of entity pages, linking addresses to exchanges, funds, traders, institutions, and notable crypto personalities.
+Its Ultra system links large numbers of labels across many entity pages, connecting addresses to exchanges, custody services, traders, and other notable categories.

-The platform includes customizable dashboards, a Visualizer for flow diagrams, a Tracer to follow funds over time and chains, and an Alerter for instant wallet-level notifications.
+The platform also provides dashboards, flow visualization, and tools to follow funds over time and across chains, along with wallet-level alerting.

 Top Features:

-• Ultra artificial intelligence labeling engine with extensive entity identification.
+- Ultra labeling engine for extensive entity identification.

-• Tracer to follow chronological fund flows across chains.
+- Tracer for chronological fund flows across chains.

-• Custom alerts for any wallet or entity activity.
+- Custom alerts for wallet or entity activity.

-• Key opinion leader tracking for prominent crypto figures.
+- Key opinion leader tracking for prominent crypto figures (where labeling is available).

 Nansen: Smart-Money Wallet Analytics

-Nansen is an artificial intelligence-driven onchain analytics suite built to follow “smart money”—wallets with verifiable profitability and strong performance.
+Nansen is an onchain analytics platform built to track “smart money”—wallets that show verifiable realized performance over time.

-You can follow clusters of outperformers to see which tokens they accumulate, which DeFi protocols they enter, and when they rotate between sectors.
+You can follow clusters of outperforming entities to see which assets they accumulate, which DeFi protocols they interact with, and when they rotate across sectors.

 Top Features:

-• Custom alerts and artificial intelligence signals highlighting unusual onchain activity.
+- Custom alerts and signals for unusual onchain activity.

 Glassnode: Cycle and Cohort Analytics

-Glassnode delivers institutional-grade cycle analytics, with a focus on Bitcoin and Ethereum and growing multi-chain support.
-It aggregates cohorts—long-term holders, short-term traders, exchange balances, miners—to gauge accumulation versus distribution.
+Glassnode provides cycle analytics with an emphasis on Bitcoin and Ethereum, while expanding multi-chain coverage.
+It aggregates cohorts such as long-term holders, short-term traders, exchange balances, and miners to evaluate accumulation versus distribution.

 Top Features:

-• 3,500+ onchain metrics, including proprietary indicators such as spent output profit ratio, market value to realized value, and network value to transactions.
+- 3,500+ onchain metrics, including indicators such as spent output profit ratio, market value to realized value, and network value to transactions.

-• High-resolution data with updates as frequent as every 10 minutes.
+- Higher-frequency updates, with some datasets refreshed as often as every 10 minutes.

 Dune Analytics: Custom Onchain Dashboards

-Dune is a community platform for querying and visualizing onchain data with a query language across 100+ networks.
-Rather than prebuilt metrics, it offers a build-your-own layer for custom dashboards.
+Dune Analytics is a community platform for querying and visualizing onchain data using a query language across 100+ networks.
+Instead of relying only on prebuilt metrics, it supports user-created dashboards from public datasets.

-Over one hundred thousand public dashboards cover whale tracking, DEX volumes, NFTs, and protocol health.
-You can fork and adapt them, making it ideal for specific tracking such as a fund’s flows or niche stablecoin rotations.
+Over one hundred thousand public dashboards cover topics such as whale tracking, DEX volumes, NFTs, and protocol health.
+You can fork existing work or adapt queries for narrower research goals.

 Top Features: